mezidia/SIGame/README.md

 ```
 and then using mysql framework and Database class functions.
 ### DB
 All database functions are stored in the Database class.
 We use mysql database for this project.
-Class diagram of it can be found in [there](ClassDiagram.png).
+ER-diagram of it can be found in [there](ClassDiagram.png).
 Before inserting or selecting something from db use `checkExistance` function to be sure that tables exist (this function creates them even if they don't).
 To store audio and images we use file server, which is positioned in the [`fileServer`](./fileServer), than it is split by year and month directories.
 We use date and question_id to get audio and images.